rxhanson/Rectangle/README.md

 * Running certain apps, like Dragon and Punto Switcher (a Russian app).
 * Certain external monitors trigger this behavior.

+You can use this workaround release of Rectangle: [v0.25.1](https://github.com/rxhanson/Rectangle/releases/tag/v0.25.1), but it's just a better experience to avoid the items that trigger it and use the latest version of Rectangle.
+The ideal scenario is that Apple gets around to fixing it.
+This scenario will only happen if _a lot_ of people file the issue.

 If you are a developer, file an issue here: https://feedbackassistant.apple.com/